pmd/pmd/docs/pages/7_0_0_release_notes.md

     The other property `ignoreBalancing` (default: true) is similar, in that it allows parentheses that help reading and understanding the expressions.
 *   The rule {% rule "java/bestpractices/LooseCoupling" %} has a new property to allow some types to be coupled to (`allowedTypes`).
+*   {% rule "java/errorprone/EmptyCatchBlock" %}: `CloneNotSupportedException` and `InterruptedException` are not special-cased anymore.
+Rename the exception parameter to `ignored` to ignore them.

 #### Removed Rules